What is a Data Scientist and How to Become One?

 The day-to-day responsibilities of a data scientist can vary.
 Some of the different tasks that data scientists are responsible for can include the following:

-- Solving business problems through undirected research and framing open-ended industry questions
+• Solve business problems through undirected research and framing open-ended industry questions.

-- Thoroughly clean data to discard irrelevant information and prepare the data for preprocessing and modeling
+• Clean data to discard irrelevant information and prepare the data for preprocessing and modeling.

 Every company will have a different take on a data scientist job description.
-Some treat their data scientists as data analysts or combine their duties with data engineers; others need top-level analytics experts skilled in intense machine learning and data visualizations.
+Some treat their data scientists as data analysts or combine their duties with that of data engineers, others need top-level analytics experts skilled in intense machine learning and data visualizations.

 As data scientists achieve new levels of experience or change jobs, their responsibilities invariably change.
 For example, a person working alone in a mid-size company may spend a good portion of the day in data cleaning and munging.
 A high-level employee in a business that offers data-based services may be asked to structure big data projects or create new products.